jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Pitching competition

 The project grade of this Ticorporate Product Lab comes wholly from the pitching competition.
 It will be judged by BIT lecturers and industry specialists.
-Time and place will be announced at a later date
+Time, date and place will be announced at a later date.

 #### Assessment criteria and guidelines